-In the opinion of Hawkins Delafield & Wood LLP, Special Tax Counsel to the Authority, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Offered Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Code, and (ii) interest on the Offered Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code, and is not included in the adjusted current earnings of corporations for the purpose of calculating the alternative minimum tax.
+In the opinion of Hawkins Delafield & Wood LLP, Special Tax Counsel to the Authority, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Offered Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Code, (ii) interest on the Series A Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code but is, however, included in the adjusted current earnings of corporations for the purpose of calculating the alternative minimum tax imposed on individuals and corporations under the Code, and (iv) interest on the Subseries C-1 Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the alternative minimum tax imposed on individuals and corporations under the code, and (iv) interest on the Subseries C-1 Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the code, and is not included in the adjusted current earnings of corporations for the purpose of calculating the alternative minimum tax.
 For more information concerning the tax treatment of the interest on the Offered Bonds, see "Tax Matters" herein.